Role of the radiation-reaction electric field in the optical response of two-dimensional crystals: Conclusions

 The total electric field for this system is the linear superposition of the incident electric field plus the retarded field generated by all the dipoles.
 The local electric field acting on a single dipole is the linear superposition of the incident electric field plus the retarded fields generated by all the other dipoles.
 The macroscopic electric field entering in the boundary conditions for the system is provided by the linear superposition of the incident electric field plus the radiation-reaction electric field.
 This last result is the main contribution of this article.

 Wheeler and Feynman, in a very nice paper on the mechanism of the radiative reaction, conclude that radiation is a phenomenon as much of statistical mechanics as of pure electrodynamics \cite{Wheeler45}.
 Here a fundamental statistical aspect of the radiation-reaction electric field for a 2D crystal has been enlightened.
 A relation in between the microscopic and the macroscopic description has been found.
 Remarkably the advanced fields play an important role in this context.

-The approach here derived is completely original, it is based on a well-defined and relativistically invariant prescription \cite{Dirac38, Wheeler45}, and it is well supported by experiments \cite{Merano16, Blake2007, Nair2008, Kravets2010}.
-Starting from a microscopic theory it connects the microscopic and the macroscopic electric fields in the crystal, fixing the bondary conditions for these last ones and in the end the Fresnel coefficients of the 2D crystal.
+This theory is based on a well-defined and relativistically invariant prescription \cite{Dirac38, Wheeler45}, and it is well supported by experiments \cite{Merano16, Blake2007, Nair2008, Kravets2010}.
+Starting from a microscopic theory it connects the microscopic and the macroscopic electric fields in the crystal via the radiation-reaction electric field and the boundary conditions for the system.

-This paper provides a complete classical theory of radiating two-dimensional crystals.
-It furnishes for the first time the expression of the radiation-reaction field in these systems, making an essential step in understanding their optical response.
-This result is strictly valid for single-layer 2D crystals.
-Anyway the developed method \cite{Luca16} and the results here obtained pave the way to a complete treatment of the optical response of few-layer atomic crystals, hetero-structures \cite{Geim14} and metasurfaces \cite{Kuester03, Capasso14, Arbabi15, Shalaev13, Brongersma14}.
+The approach derived here is completely original if compared to others usually used to treat the optical response of 2D systems like metasurfaces \cite{Kuester03}.
+Traditional theories in metasurfaces require the calculation of the field of a small disk, which is then subtracted from the macroscopic electric field, to provide the local electric field \cite{Kuester03}.
+The results of the present paper are strictly valid for single-layer 2D crystals.
+Anyway the developed method \cite{Luca16} paves the way to a complete treatment of the optical response of few-layer atomic crystals, hetero-structures \cite{Geim14} and metasurfaces \cite{Kuester03, Capasso14, Arbabi15, Shalaev13, Brongersma14}.